Life Begins at Eighty: Television

 The television version premiered several months after the radio show ended its initial run in 1949.
 It first aired on NBC on January 13, 1950, running until August 1950.
 It then aired on ABC from October 1950 to March 1952, then on DuMont from March 21, 1952, to July 24, 1955, and finally back on ABC from August 1955 to February 25, 1956.
 At the beginning of its Fall 1955 run on ABC, Life Begins at Eighty was aired opposite two anthology series, Appointment with Adventure on CBS and The Loretta Young Show on NBC.

 Life Begins at Eighty was a spin-off of the popular panel discussion series Juvenile Jury, in which young children answered questions from the viewers at home.
 A follow-up panel show, Wisdom of the Ages, solicited opinions from a range of ages and ran on DuMont from December 6, 1952 to June 30, 1953.

 The series was parodied in a Sesame Street game show sketch starring Guy Smiley titled, Happiness Begins at 40.

+A pilot for a possible revival was taped in 1991, with Shadoe Stevens as host, but did not sell.